 Available in both standard and wide sizes, these court shoes have a flexible knit upper that stretches and moves with your foot kind of like a sock, while still offering ample support.

 Garcia especially likes the lightness of this pair.
 It's helpful for quick changes in direction across the back line of the court and short sprints to and from the net.

 Another bonus: These come in a variety of colors.
 So, if you like simple black tennis shoes or more zippy shades, NB has a pair for you.

 4. Best for Wide Feet: K-Swiss Hypercourt Express 2

 K-Swiss shoes tend to run a little roomy, making them ideal for wider feet.
 Although they may be a little wider than the average tennis shoe, these are still great for agility, Garcia says.
 The cushioning in K-Swiss shoes is responsive, too, helping you change directions as quickly as possible.

-Another bonus: Because these are hybrid shoes you can wear them on hard or clay courts.
+And, because these are hybrid shoes, you can wear them on hard or clay courts.

 5. Best for Narrow Feet: New Balance Women's 1006v1 2A